beyarkay/masters-thesis/src/06_conclusion.md

 is particularly interesting when one considers that the user in a WiFi-enabled gesture recognition environment need not interact with any device explicitly.
 It could appear to "just work".
-However, the privacy implications of this are very concerning\footnote{ \citealt{aliKeystrokeRecognitionUsing2015, aliRecognizingKeystrokesUsing2017, liWhenCSIMeets2016}} and also require more thought about how to provide a good experience to the user while indicating to the user that their movements are being watched and recorded.
+However, the privacy implications of this are very concerning \citep{aliKeystrokeRecognitionUsing2015, aliRecognizingKeystrokesUsing2017, liWhenCSIMeets2016} and also require more thought about how to provide a good experience to the user while indicating to the user that their movements are being watched and recorded.
 Very few people are aware of the capabilities of WiFi-based gesture detection, making this